yiyangc1999/yiyangc1999.github.io/_pages/about.md

   - Advisor: [Leiting Pan](http://panltlab.org/)

 # 🔥 News
 - *2024.06*: &nbsp; I will be attending the Gordon Research Conference (GRC) Single Molecule Approaches to Biology in Newry, Maine, presenting my poster "**Resolving the Orientations of and Separation between an Overlapping Pair of Dipole Emitters**".
-Looking forward to discussing some exciting sciences there!
+Looking forward to discussing some exciting science there!

 # 📝 Publications